Megamiun/iguana-iguana/README.md

     - ELECTIVE courses: ~352 sections -> 1383 hours/week
   - Teachers have 1000 hours free/week(4 daily hours x 5 weekdays x 50 teachers)
   - Thus, with only 33% of the full capacity for CORE courses, a greedy algorithm was chosen for simplicity
-    - Prioritize CORE courses first, then electives will be put in a best-effort manner
+    - Prioritize CORE courses first
+    - Electives will be created in a best-effort manner using round-robin
-    - A backtracking algorithm with rollbacks would be overkill for this scenario
+    - A backtracking algorithm with rollbacks maybe would be overkill for this scenario
     - For scenarios with less slack, a backtracking algorithm could also become too time-consuming due to combinatorial explosion